 - Report, as a positive number, refund payments made by the health center to payers because of overpayments.
-Only report amounts paid back during the calendar year. - Report "penalty" payments made to payers due to the health center's failure to meet utilization or other performance goals. - If a check was written for the payback, report the payback amount in Column C4, subtract this amount from Column B, and add it to Column D as an adjustment.
+Only report amounts paid back during the calendar year. - Report "penalty" payments made to payers due to the health center's failure to meet utilization or other performance goals. - Include any money paid out as part of a clawback, such as Medicaid determinations for a certain look-back period.
+Report only if the health center has paid the amount out, as opposed to the amount being held back from a reimbursement. - If a check was written for the payback, report the payback amount in Column C4, subtract this amount from Column B, and add it to Column D as an adjustment.
 Alternatively, if the payback amount is deducted from a remittance, report it in Column C4, but DO NOT adjust Columns B or D.